eldoraboo/eldora-gatsby-site/content/me.md

 ---

 - I built my first website in 2010 on Wordpress
-- I like new technologies and gadgets
-- I have a Grade 8 in Piano
-- I am addicted to Minecraft as a kid
 - I wish to own 2 cats

 # Tools